-- a.
-If no road connection is available between Area A and Area B, any road intersection connecting with Matipo Avenue from Area A may provide access for no more than 60 residential dwellings. - b.
+- 2. An Archaeological Authority is required from Heritage NZ for the modification or damage of an archaeological site, either recorded or unrecorded. - 7 Development Traffic - If no road connection is available between Area A and Area B, any road intersection connecting with Matipo Avenue from Area A may provide access for no more than 60 residential dwellings. - b.
 If a road connection is available between Area A and Area B, the subdivision and development of Area A shall be designed such that any road intersection connecting with Matipo Avenue from Area A provides access for no more than 35 residential dwellings, or the equivalent number of vehicle trips during the evening peak hour established through a traffic modelling methodology approved by the Council. - c.
-Standard b above shall be deemed to be met where:

-- i.
-A road intersection at Pukehāngi Road/Malfroy Avenue is located generally as shown on the Pukehāngi Heights Development Area Structure Plan; and - ii.
-The Indicative Primary Road in Area B up the Mid-site Escarpment is located generally as shown on the Pukehāngi Heights Development Area Structure Plan.

-8 Construction Traffic
+Standard b above shall be deemed to be met where: - A road intersection at Pukehāngi Road/Malfroy Avenue is located generally as shown on the Pukehāngi Heights Development Area Structure Plan; and - II.
+The Indicative Primary Road in Area B up the Mid-site Escarpment is located generally as shown on the Pukehāngi Heights Development Area Structure Plan. - d.
+Where a total of 500 or more residential lots, or the equivalent number of vehicle trips during the evening peak hour, are proposed within the Pukehängi Heights Development Area a traffic assessment shall be provided to confirm that the level of service at the intersection of Malfroy Road and State Highway 5 is unlikely to exceed delays of 80 seconds after the development is complete. - 8 Construction Traffic